Can221-ParOS/color-scripter/README.md

 # color-scripter
-A small python script that selects a random color script from a directory, and runs it to display it in the terminal. *For *NIX based operating systems only.
+A small python script that selects a random color script from a directory, and runs it to display it in the terminal.
+For Unix based operating systems only.

 The program loads colorscripts from the
 ''' color-scripts/colorfiles/ '''